QuantumPackage/qp2/src/casscf_cipsi/README.rst

 qp set casscf_cipsi small_active_space True
 # RUN THE CASSCF
 qp run casscf | tee ${EZFIO_FILE}.casscf.out
+# you should find around -149.7243542

 b) Large active space : Exploit the selected CI in the active space
 -------------------------------------------------------------------
-Let us start from the small active space calculation orbitals and add another shell of
+#Let us start from the small active space calculation orbitals and add another 10 virtuals: CASSCF(12e,20orb)

-TODO : print FOCK MCSCF NEW in the MO BASIS AT THE END OF THE CASSCF
+qp set_mo_class -c "[1-2]" -a "[3-20]" -v "[21-46]"
+# As this active space is larger, you unset the small_active_space feature
+qp set casscf_cipsi small_active_space False
+# As it is a large active space, the energy convergence thereshold is set to be 0.0001
+qp run casscf | tee ${EZFIO_FILE}.casscf_large.out
+# you should find around -149.9046